-Spanakopita is a very popular Greek dish, that comes into a variety of shapes and sizes.
+Spanakopita is a very popular dish in Greece, that comes into a variety of shapes and sizes.
 It can be made either in large pan and cut into individual portions (pan-sized spanakopita) or rolled into individual triangular servings (spanakopitakia).
 The main ingredient you will need to make this spanakopita recipe is of course spinach.
-Most spanakopita recipes also use feta cheese which is a favourite ingredient in all types of Greek recipes, be it fried, baked or used for stuffing until nicely softened and slightly melty.
+Most spanakopita recipes also use feta cheese which is a favourite ingredient in all types of dishes in Greece, be it fried, baked or used for stuffing until nicely softened and slightly melty.
 A mature feta cheese gives this traditional spanakopita recipe a bold and salty flavour, so be careful to just a little salt in the seasoning!

 Traditional Greek Spanakopita recipe – Make your own Homemade phyllo!

-Traditional Greek homemade spanakopita recipes use homemade phyllo dough or commercial ‘village’ dough (xoriatiko phyllo), which is a little bit thicker than the usually paper thin phyllo and gives a more rustic touch.
+When in Greece, making a traditional spanakopita recipe requires using either homemade phyllo dough or commercial ‘village’ dough (xoriatiko phyllo), which is a little bit thicker than the usually paper thin phyllo and gives a more rustic touch.
 As ‘village dough’ is a little bit difficult to find, you can make this traditional spanakopita recipe using either commercial phyllo dough, or, if you are feeling adventurous enough, make your own homemade phyllo!
 Roll each sheet of dough with passion for good food and it will truly reward you with a crispy, flaky and delicious crust on your traditional Greek spinach pie!

-So go ahead, give this super easy and delicious traditional Greek spanakopita recipe a try and amaze your friends and family with its crispy and tangy flavour.
+So go ahead, give this super easy and delicious spanakopita recipe a try and amaze your friends and family with its crispy and tangy flavour.
 Enjoy!